Steve Bannon Returns To Breitbart News, Talks Of 'War' To Come

 “But if he veers away, if he pulls an Arnold Schwarzenegger and tries to reinvent himself as a liberal, he will see that support erode very, very quickly,” said Pollak, who expressed similar concern Friday on Breitbart.

+“We still have a huge movement, and we will make something of this Trump presidency,” he said.
+“But that presidency is over.
+It’ll be something else.
+And there’ll be all kinds of fights, and there’ll be good days and bad days, but that presidency is over.”

+Several right-wing media figures on Friday rallied around Bannon, who was seen as a true believer in the “populist, nationalist” cause long before Trump ran for the president.

-Several right-wing media figures rallied around Bannon, with Ann Coulter suggesting the president caved to media pressure in ousting the controversial adviser.
+Ann Coulter suggested the president caved to media pressure in ousting the controversial adviser.

 Paul Joseph Watson, an Infowars editor-at-large and far-right YouTube star, tweeted that Bannon could “have a far bigger influence than what he was restricted to in the White House.”

-Some former colleagues of Bannon predicted he’d direct fire back on the White House.
+Some former colleagues and critics of Bannon predicted he’d direct fire back on the White House.

 “He will continue to use his weapon of choice, Breitbart, to attack his adversaries inside the West Wing ― mainly Jared, Ivanka, Cohn, etc. He will relentlessly attack Congressional Republican leadership like Paul Ryan and Mitch McConnell (and Jeff Flake and John McCain),” Kurt Bardella, a former Breitbart spokesman and political commentator, wrote Friday on HuffPost.